meglecz/mkCOInr/doc/content/reference.rst

 Download is done using BOLD's API.
 First a small stat file is downloaded to access the number of records available for the taxa, then the tsv file is downloaded with sequences and metainfo.
 The stript checks if the number of downloaded records corresponds to the expected one (based on stat file).
-If error, it removes the file and retry download try_download times.
+If there is an error, it removes the file and retries the download try_download times.

 If the file exists already, the download is skiped.
 In this way, if the program stops (for example hitting wall time on a server), it can be simply restarted and the taxa with successful downloads will not be rerun.